-Two copies of the dissertation/thesis are required by GSBS, one for the program/concentration and one for the TTUHSC Library.
+One copy of the dissertation/thesis is required by GSBS which will be forwarded to the TTUHSC Library.
 Additional copies may be required by the advisory committee.
 The GSBS Office recommends utilizing www.thesisondemand.com to purchase bound copies.
-The two required copies should be mailed directly to the GSBS Office at:

-TTUHSC-GSBS, 3601 4th Street, Lubbock, TX 79430.
+The required copy should be mailed directly to the GSBS Office at: TTUHSC-GSBS, 3601 4th Street, Lubbock, TX 79430.
 Once the order has been placed, a copy of the receipt should be forwarded to pamela.johnson@ttuhsc.edu.